amirrajan/pomodoro-text/README.md

 At this point, you should be able to send a text to the Twilio number, and you should receive a reply stating that your pomodoro has started.

 If you do not wish to expose your locally running instance to Twilio (or can't because of network restrictions), you can still start and stop pomodoros using the web interface (as if it were your phone, just send the same text messages you would have done through your phone and click the submit button).
 You will still get text messages notifying you about your sessions.

+If you want to dispable text messages all together, set `supressTextMessages` to `true` in `.env`:

+    supressTextMessages=true

 ### Running the app "in the cloud"